MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 - Can be processed differently
 - Can be routed to different outputs
-- Can have different effects chains
+- Can have different process chains
 - Can be analyzed separately
 - Can coordinate with each other without conflict